neeraj0510/getting_cleaning_data_project/README.md

 The following is briefly a summary description of what my code does to fulfill the project requirements:

-1) The first chunk (heading of chunks in the code) of my code merges the training and the test sets to create one data set.
+1) The first chunk (heading of chunks in the code) of my code merges the training and the test sets to create one data set (part 1 of project).

 2) The second chunk cleans the data, gives clean variable names to the tables, and extracts only the measurements on the mean and standard deviation for each measurement.
-This fulfills points 2 and 4.
+This fulfills parts 2 and 4 of the project.

 3) The third chunk uses descriptive activity names to name the activities in the data set.
+This fulfills part 3 of the project.

 4) The fourth chunk of code creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+This finished part 5 and the project.

 # CodeBook